 Conditions, e.g. that may alter or define differently the acceptable 3D deviation including the dimension of time.

-NEF triggers UE flight path reporting at NG RAN (via AMF).
-The NG RAN further configures the UE to report its flight path periodically and/or triggered.
-Alternatively, this can be done by NWDAF at step 4a (i.e. step 2 is skipped), taking advantage of MDT reports.

 NEF subscribes to new flight path monitoring analytics from NWDAF.
 The request contains, at least the following information elements:

 (a new) Analytics ID=FlightPathDeviation,